Apply today — you could get a loan for up to $1,300. Applications close Dec. 31, 2024. Explore Emerald Advance® Loan

 4 min read

-To find out if you can claim this health coverage tax credit, you’ll need to look at your household income.
+To find out if you can claim Premium Tax Credit, you’ll need to look at your household income.
 If you do qualify, your household income will also determine the amount of credit you can claim.

 To qualify: